lilithrv/backend-proyecto-final-desafio-latam/README.md

 - `GET: /api/v1/user/profile` : Allows to view user profile data
 - `PUT: /api/v1/user/profile` : Allows to update a user's profile information
 - `GET: /api/v1/books`: Returns books data and allows sorting, limiting and pagination of information.
 Also filter by category and author
+- `GET: /api/v1/books/:id`: Returns a specific book from the database
 - `GET: /api/v1/authors`: Returns list of all authors belonging to the model books
 - `POST: /api/v1/authors` : Allows you to add a new author
 - `GET: /api/v1/categories`: Returns list of all categories belonging to the model books